 Dr. Jerry Brotton is Professor of Renaissance Studies at Queen Mary University of London.
 He is the author of Trading Territories: Mapping the Early Modern World (1997).
 Global Interests: Renaissance Art between East and West (2000), co-authored with Lisa Jardine, The Renaissance Bazaar: From the Silk Road to Michelangelo (2002), and The Sale of the Late King’s Goods: Charles I and his Art Collection (2006).
 His bestselling and prize-winning A History of the World in Twelve Maps, (2012) has been published in twelve languages.
 In 2014 he published Great Maps (Dorling Kindersley).
 He is also a broadcaster, and presented BBC4’s three-part TV series, ‘Maps: Power, Plunder and Possession’ (2010), ‘Mapping Ulster’ (2013) and BBC Radio 3’s ‘Courting the East’ (2007).
 His latest book is This Orient Isle: Elizabethan England and the Islamic World (Penguin, 2016).

-Professor Jerry Brotton, the curator of a forthcoming Bodleian Libraries, University of Oxford, map exhibition, together with Adam Lowe, founder of Factum Arte and one of the exhibition’s key contributors, will showcase key maps and the stories they tell, as well as discussing how the kind of digital technology developed by Factum helps us to see maps new and old from exciting and radically different perspectives.
-It will include in-depth analysis of medieval Islamic maps, especially those of Idrisi, and unveil a new 3D map of the world without water.
+Professor Jerry Brotton, the curator of a forthcoming Bodleian Libraries, University of Oxford, map exhibition, will showcase key maps and the stories they tell.
+His presentation will include in-depth analysis of medieval Islamic maps, especially those of Idrisi, and unveil a new 3D map of the world without water.

 Dr. William J. Pestle